slimsuite/pafscaff/README.md

 * `START:END` = start and end positions on reference chromosome of query mapping.
 * `INV% REF(INVSTRAND)` = percentage mapped onto inverse strand of reference chromosome.
 (Omitted if 0%.)
 * `OTHER%` = percentage mapped onto other reference chromosome.
 (Omitted if 0%.)

+Unplaced sequences will either not be renamed, or will have a different prefix if `unplaced=X` is set.
+If `ctgprefix=X` is also set, any unplaced sequences without gaps will have a different prefix set by `ctgprefix=X`.

 ### Output